 Wednesday 12th – 14th June – Offshore race start to Monte Carlo.
 We expect the offshore race to take approximately 2 days but of course, this is highly weather dependant.

-Saturday 15th June – Rolex Giraglia regatta party and prize-giving.
+Friday 14th June – Rolex Giraglia regatta party in the evening.

 Allowing some contingency, we expect to arrive in Monte Carlo by lunch time on the 14th June, although the precise timing is of course highly weather dependant.
 Those in a hurry to get home may have the opportunity to fly from Nice by the evening of the 14th June at the earliest.
 However, we would suggest that flying on the 15th June would be a safer option.
-The prize giving and regatta party are scheduled for the evening of the 15th and of course Monte Carlo is a beautiful town with lots to explore if you do plan to stay for an extra few days.
+The regatta party is scheduled for the evening of the 14th with the prize giving mid day on the 15th and of course Monte Carlo is a beautiful town with lots to explore if you do plan to stay for an extra few days.

 Race fees and mooring costs, a professional skipper, life jacket and safety equipment and meals onboard during racing.
 You are welcome to sleep onboard the yacht during the training days, St Tropez inshore series and after arrival in Monte Carlo.
 However, for your own comfort and enjoyment we recommend booking a hotel locally for these periods.